adamaimanshah/login-take-home-assignment/README.md

-# Getting Started with Create React App
+# Login Take Home Assignment ReGovTech

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a login take home assesment for ReGovTech

 ## Available Scripts